 Accepting Museum:

 The Depositor: Site Name:

 Address: Address:

 Main contact:

-Tel:
+Tel: Unique Identifier

 Email: Unique Identifier:

 Please describe the ways in which the Selection recovered from the site. on Strategy has been applied to the material

-Provide details of any specialists reports commissio methodologies used and the recommendations that dispersal. •
+Provide details of any specialists reports commissio methodologies used and the recommendations that dispersal.

-Please provide a statement regarding the significant questions or regional priorities, and any key discover
+Please provide a statement regarding the significar questions or regional priorities, and any key discove

-Please state the nature and method of any conse project: ervation work that is taking place as part of the
+Please state the nature and method of any conseproject: ervation work that is taking place as part of the

 Where will the component parts of the Archive be deposited?
 (HER, ADS, OASIS etc.) How will the results of this project be published?

 ANTICIPATED PUBLICATION DATE:

 Based on the information given above, the Preserve ed Archive contains:

-nd Stewart boxes and a mas part of the Archive
+• nd Stewart boxes and a n as part of the Archive •

-Documentary Documentary Bulk finds Sensitive finds Human Remains Outsized
+Documentary Bulk finds Sensitive finds Human Remains Outsized

-Estimated dep osition charge:
+Estimated depo osition charge:

 Any other commen ts?

-On babalf of the F Danasitar I sanfirm that we intend to at for this Dressmand Archi vo to this Museum so

-the most appropr iate depository acc ood the Hertfordshir th said standards cording to pre-publi re Archaeological Ar fer this Preserved Archi shed Collections Develo chive Standards.
-The Ar fer of Title and the pay opment Policy.
+the most appropr read and understo iate depository acc ood the Hertfordshir th said standards cording to pre-publi re Archaeological Ar fer this Preserved Archi shed Collections Develo chive Standards.
+The Arc fer of Title and the pay opment Policy.
 I have chive will be prepared

-Name of Deposit or:
+Name of Deposito or:

 Position:

 Signature: Date:

-preparation in acc ordance with our p olicies including ap accept the offer of this A propriate marking, labell ant deposition charge.
+preparation in acc ordance with our p olicies including ap ccept the offer of this A propriate marking, labell ant deposition charge.

 Name:

 Position:

 Signature: Date: